Boxing fights back in Nigeria after years down and out - Journal du Cameroun

 Fawaz, 31, is passionate about boxing and, in the space of two months, went from young oil industry entrepreneur to full-time professional boxing promoter.

-“I started meeting with boxers and I realised at the same time that they don’t have enough money to pay for their licence or even to feed themselves, or access to train,” he told AFP.
+“I started meeting with boxers and I realised at the same time that they don’t have enough money to pay for their licence or even to feed themselves, or access to train,” the young owner of the Saleh Gloves Promotions company told AFP.

 “There are not enough events.
 What they really need is a stage to showcase their talent.”